 3.7 Amended plans and clarification details have been submitted as part of the application process.
-The resultant changes included a reconfiguration of the access road and the car parking layout.
-These changes did not change the nature of the proposal as originally consulted upon and therefore re-consultation was not required.
+The resultant changes included a reconfiguration of the access road, the car parking layout and an amended design.
+These changes did not materially change the nature of the proposal as originally consulted upon and therefore re-consultation was not required.